 It's safe to say that the UK is experiencing a ~bit~ of a heatwave right now.
 But, whilst working from the sun lounger in your garden and sipping pints at the beer garden are dreamy with a capital D, getting to sleep during hot weather isn't quite as fun.

-Getting to sleep in a heatwave is not easy.
-Actually, it's horrible.
-It's rarely very hot in the UK, which is why our houses generally don't come equipped with air conditioning to ease the sweltering pain, like a holiday villa often would.
-That can make it hard to get good quality sleep, as you fidget all night long, shrugging off the duvet and trying desperately to avoid the sticky person next to you if you share a bed.
+In fact, getting to sleep in a heatwave is horrible.
+It's rarely very hot in the UK, which is why our houses generally aren't equipped with air conditioning to ease the sweltering pain – unlike that villa you book on Airbnb every summer in Spain!
+The lack of air conditioning can make it hard to get good quality sleep, as you fidget all night long, shrugging off the duvet and trying desperately to avoid the sticky person next to you, if you share a bed.

 "It can be tempting to sleep with no clothes on to keep yourself cool, but this may worsen your sleep," the sleep expert says.
 "When you sleep naked, sweat actually collects on the body and then remains there.
 However hot it is when you drift off, remember your body temperature will drop during the night," Patrick advises.
 Instead, the expert suggests wearing "light bedclothes" during warmer nights.